 Making improvements to routes from the city centre to Forth Valley College and Stirling Station to the University of Stirling, Walk, Cycle, Live Stirling will make it easier and safer to travel around on foot and bike.
 It will also reduce traffic congestion, improve air quality and create more attractive and dynamic public spaces along routes helping to make the city a better place for people to live, work and visit.

-Walk, Cycle, Live Stirling is part funded by Transport Scotland.
+Walk, Cycle, Live Stirling is partly funded by Transport Scotland.
 Additional funding for the project is to be drawn from the Stirling and Clackmannanshire City Region Deal and contributions from local development.

 A Commonplace website has been set up for Walk, Cycle, Live Stirling to allow the public to provide their input into the project.
-Please sign up to the website to be kept up-to-date on upcoming engagement events and project progress - you can find the website by following the link to www.walkcyclelivestirling.commonplace.is.
+Please sign up to the website to be kept up-to-date on upcoming engagement events and project progress.

 What does Walk, Cycle, Live Stirling hope to achieve?